 Family and friends of SGM Strickland instituted a memorial scholarship fund and leadership award program in 2003.
 The Association of the U.S. Army will administer the fund.

 Larry Strickland Leadership Award and Scholarship

 Awarded annually to a noncommissioned officer who best exemplifies the Army’s vision and influences others in shaping future leaders while practicing excellent stewardship of the nation’s most precious resource - our soldiers.

-The award is presented annually at the Senior Noncommissioned Officers Conference at AUSA’s Annual Meeting.
+The award is presented annually at the Sergeant Major of the Army Noncommissioned Officer and Soldier Forum at AUSA’s Annual Meeting.